fxnlabs/function-public-docs/function-network/faq/FAQ.md

     * Yes!
 Providers with **higher uptime, efficient nodes, and well-optimized compute setups** will earn **more rewards per epoch**.
 5. **What is the significance of `minEpochsLocked`?**
    * This is the **minimum number of epochs FUNC tokens must remain staked** before they can be unstaked.
-6. **Will there be points or airdrops for early users before on-chain incentives begin?**
+6. **Will there be points or airdrops for early users before onchain incentives begin?**
    * Yes!
 Users who participate in **inference requests, providing compute, or staking FUNC** may earn **points** that **could translate to future airdrops, incentives, or governance influence**.
 Details to come.

 ***